bryarshareef/bryarshareef.github.io/_pages/students.md

     </div>
   </div>
   {% endfor %}
-  <h3>🚀🧑‍💻️⚡Currently recruiting❗❗❗</h3>
+  <h2>🚀🧑‍💻️⚡JOIN MY TEAM❗❗❗</h2>
   <p style="text-align:justify"> I am looking for motivated MS and PhD students with strong math and programming skills, particularly in large language models and AI-driven healthcare applications.
-If you are passionate about advancing medical imaging and diagnostics, please email me your CV and indicate your goals.</p>
+If you are passionate about advancing medical imaging and diagnostics, please email me your CV and indicate your goals at <b>bryar.shareef[at]unlv.edu</b></p>
 </div>